 \subsection{Spectral Measure}

 The spectral theory of the Laplacian generalizes naturally to infinite graphs.
 However, eigenvalues may not exist.
-Instead, one defines a probability measure on the spectrum; in the finite-graph case, this amounts to assigning equal weight to each eigenvalue.
-Next, we describe the spectral theory of infinite locally finite graphs that may be equivalently applied to finite graphs.
+Instead, one defines probability measures on the spectrum; in the finite-graph case, this amounts to assigning equal weight to each eigenvalue.
+Here we describe the spectral theory of infinite locally finite graphs that may be equivalently applied to finite graphs.